jwhited/corebgp/README.md

 * handle incoming UPDATE messages
 * send outgoing UPDATE messages

-CoreBGP does not decode UPDATE messages (besides header validation), manage a routing table, or send its own UPDATE messages.
-These responsibilities are all passed down to the user.
+CoreBGP provides optional, composable UPDATE message decoding facilities via ([UpdateDecoder](https://pkg.go.dev/github.com/jwhited/corebgp#UpdateDecoder)).
+CoreBGP does not manage a routing table or send its own UPDATE messages.
+Those responsibilities are passed down to the user.
 Therefore, the intended user is someone who wants that responsibility.

 See this [blog post](https://www.jordanwhited.com/posts/corebgp-plugging-in-to-bgp/) for the background and reasoning behind the development of CoreBGP.